CCI-MOC/esi/docs/source/usage/network_scenarios.rst

 The use of floating IPs requires the following:

-* ESI's controllers must be configured to be able to access the private network's VLAN.
-This may require a lessee to submit a configuration request to an ESI administrator.
+* The private network's VLAN must be configured as a tagged network on the switch port for each controller.
 * An OpenStack router must be configured as described above.

 Once these requirements are in place, you can create a floating IP and associate it with a provisioned node's Neutron port (which can be found by running ``openstack esi node network list``):